 Best-known for babycare and Band-Aids, Johnson & Johnson has long been one of the world's biggest healthcare manufacturers, and got even bigger in 2006 with the purchase of the consumer health division of Pfizer.
-In fact, consumer products had until then been the group's smallest segment.
-The largest chunk of group revenues comes from pharmaceuticals - including blockbusters such as Remicade, Procrit and Risperdal - and medical devices.
-The group flavours a highly decentralised structure with a broad portfolio of almost 200 separately branded subsidiary businesses, operating as McNeil, Janssen, Depuy and Ethicon among many others, rather than under the Johnson & Johnson banner.
-Other key products include Tylenol, Neutrogena, Aveeno, Ortho contraceptives and Acuevue contact lenses.
+Yet despite that deal, consumer products are still the group's smallest segment (see separate profile).
+The largest chunk of group revenues comes from pharmaceuticals - including blockbusters such as Remicade, Stelara and Invega - and medical devices.
+The group flavours a highly decentralised structure with a broad portfolio of almost separately branded subsidiary businesses, operating as Janssen Pharmaceuticals, Depuy and Ethicon among many others, rather than under the Johnson & Johnson banner.
 Despite its size and standing, Johnson & Johnson has endured difficult trading in recent years, especially in the US, as a result of a series of manufacturing problems and product recalls that tainted the reputations of several of its best-known consumer healthcare brands.